The Big Eight

 The dominance of the Royal Showband from

-Waterford on the era is well documented (click here to read the
+Waterford on the early showband era is well documented (click here to read the Royal

-Royal Story) but in 1971 the Irish entertainment scene was rocked when
+story) but in August, 1971 the Irish entertainment scene was rocked when

 Brendan Bowyer and Tom Dunphy announced they were

-packing up their instruments and forming a new band, The Big Eight.
+packing up their instruments and forming a new band.

 The new band would now split its time evenly between the ballroom

-scene in Ireland and the showrooms of Las Vegas.
+scene in Ireland and the hotel showrooms of Las Vegas.

 In leaving the Royal behind, Bowyer and Dunphy

-put together a high profile band, full of big names from the
+put together a high profile lineup, full of big names from the

 showband scene including Paddy Cole on sax (from The Capitol), Twink